loginmycode/java-learn/src/main/java/ConceptDetails/beanscope.md

   __default scope in spring boot__
     - single instance will be created and shared across the spring container
-	- Best for stateless Bean
+	- Best for state less Bean

 	```
 	@Component